AzureAD/microsoft-authentication-library-for-js/lib/msal-browser/docs/acquire-token.md

 You must pass a request object to the acquireToken APIs.
 This object allows you to use different parameters in the request.
 See [here](./request-response-object.md) for more information on the request object parameters.
 Scopes are required for all acquireToken calls.

-A Silent Token Retrieval Strategy can be optionally provided to the request.
-The Retrieval Strategies are:
+A Cache Lookup Policy can be optionally provided to the request.
+The Cache Lookup Policies are:
 - Default - `acquireTokenSilent` will attempt to retrieve an access token from the cache.
 If the access token is expired or cannot be found the refresh token will be used to acquire a new one.
 Finally, if the refresh token is expired `acquireTokenSilent` will attempt to acquire new access and refresh tokens.
-- CacheOnly - `acquireTokenSilent` will only look for access tokens in the cache.
+- AccessToken - `acquireTokenSilent` will only look for access tokens in the cache.
 It will not attempt to renew access or refresh tokens.
-- CacheOrRefreshToken - `acquireTokenSilent` will attempt to retrieve an access token from the cache.
+- AccessTokenAndRefreshToken - `acquireTokenSilent` will attempt to retrieve an access token from the cache.
 If the access token is expired or cannot be found, the refresh token will be used to acquire a new one.
 If the refresh token is expired, it will not be renewed and `acquireTokenSilent` will fail.
-- RefreshTokenOnly - `acquireTokenSilent` will not attempt to retrieve access tokens from the cache and will instead attempt to exchange the cached refresh token for a new access token.
+- RefreshToken - `acquireTokenSilent` will not attempt to retrieve access tokens from the cache and will instead attempt to exchange the cached refresh token for a new access token.
 If the refresh token is expired, it will not be renewed and `acquireTokenSilent will fail.
-- NetworkWithRefreshToken - acquireTokenSilent will only go to network with the existing refresh token, and will not look in the cache.
-The refresh token not be renewed if it is expired.
+- RefreshTokenAndNetwork - acquireTokenSilent will only go to network with the existing refresh token, and will not look in the cache.
+The refresh token will be renewed if it is expired.
 This is existing "`forceRefresh: true`" behavior.
-- NetworkOnly - `acquireTokenSilent` will only go to network and not look in the cache.
+- Skip - `acquireTokenSilent` will only go to network and not look in the cache.
 It will not use the existing refresh token, regardless of whether it is expired or not.

 - Popup